 A skillful attorney knows what compensation you deserve and will pursue your rights aggressively to make sure you get fair compensation.
 An experienced attorney knows how to negotiate with insurance adjusters and how to maximize your financial recovery.

 The best time to contact an attorney is as soon as you are able to do so.
 The longer you wait, the more difficult it becomes to recover evidence in the case.
 In addition, Virginia has a two-year time limit (called the statute of limitations) on filing personal injury cases.
 If two years pass from the date of your accident, you lose the legal ability to pursue your claim.

 One of the unfair criticisms of personal injury litigation is the perception that an injury victim can sue no matter what.
 While this may be technically correct, the better question is whether injury victims can win just because they sustained an injury.

 We prefer the term “premises liability” to the term “slip and fall.”
 Premises liability is a much larger concept that deals with all of the duties owed by the owner or operator of the premises.
 Note the broad term “premises,” which can apply to all types of locations like homes, businesses, sidewalks, concert venues, bars, and restaurants.

-The final category has to do with invitees, i.e. people who are directly or indirectly asked to come to the premises by the premises operator.
+The final category has to do with invitees, i.e. people who are directly or indirectly asked to come to the premises by the operator of the premises.
 This may include retail establishments, businesses, hotel operators, and some common carriers, such as bus or rail operators.
 The legal philosophy is that if the operator stands to make a tidy profit from the invitee, the invitee may expect the highest amount of care and concern.
-Even so, cases like this can be difficult to win for all of the above reasons and because defects which are “open and obvious” still may not be the basis for an injury claim.
+Even so, cases like this can be difficult to win for all of the above reasons and because defects that are “open and obvious” still may not be the basis for an injury claim.